 The designers eventually came back with a proposal to overlay vinyl on the flooring, clad all walls, substantially make use of atmospheric lighting , and custom-make major furnishing such as the sofa and bed frame.
 With the realistic 3D renders presented, Ben was able visualise the whole space clearly and that convinced him to go ahead with a more extensive renovation.

 3D renders presented to the homeowner

-The designers used a lot of black in the texture paint, stainless steel, tinted mirrors and glass, and furnishing and styling.
-Black plays a pivotal role in muting and minimising visual distractions so people feel almost enveloped in the interior.
-For most, it might not feel like such a dark interior could be a comfortable home but for Ben, it is exactly his idea of tranquillity.
-Ben had briefly revealed that back in his family home, even with a set of track lights with 3 spotlights in his 90sqft room, he’d remove 1 of them tilted the other 2 towards the wall to reduce direct illumination.
-“We usually take time to understand our clients’ psyche throughout the design process.
-It’s something he said in passing when we asked him about his previous living experience, it pointed towards the desire for a darker space with indirect lighting,” explains Cher.
+Black became a pivotal element in the design, featured in texture paint, stainless steel, tinted mirrors and glass, and furnishings, creating a cocooning effect that minimizes visual distractions.
+Ben's inclination towards a darker environment was rooted in his past living experience, where he would modify track lights to reduce direct illumination.
+Cher explains, "We usually take time to understand our clients' psyche throughout the design process.
+It's something he said in passing when we asked him about his previous living experience; it pointed towards the desire for a darker space with indirect lighting."